In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Remove the stem, ribs, and seeds from the bell pepper; thinly slice the pepper.

-- Set aside half the steak sauce for serving.
+- Set aside half the steak blend for serving.

 - Pat the steaks dry with a paper towel; season with salt and pepper.

-In a large bowl, combine the steaks and half the steak sauce, turning to coat both sides.
+In a large bowl, combine the steaks and half the steak blend, turning to coat both sides.
 Let stand while you prepare the salad ingredients.

 Prep the salad ingredients and dressing